-12.1 Under the Public Contracts Regulations 2006 (which gives effect to EU law in the UK), a company is automatically and perpetually debarred from competing for public contracts where it is convicted of a corruption offence.
+12.1 Under the Public Contracts Regulations 2006 as amended by the Public Contracts Regulations 2015 (which gives effect to EU law in the UK), a company is automatically and perpetually debarred from competing for public contracts where it is convicted of a corruption offence.
 Organisations that are convicted of failing to prevent bribery are not automatically barred from participating in tenders for public contracts.
 The Council has the discretion to exclude organisations convicted of this offence.